-Dasara, also called as Nadahabba is been celebrated in Mysuru from Generations.
+Dasara, also called Nadahabba is been celebrated in Mysuru for Generations.
 Celebrated during the Navaratri, Dasara in Mysuru is a sight to experience.
-The Dasara festival in Mysuru completed the 400th anniversary in the year 2010.
-The festival commences from special durbar (royal assembly) by the Maharaja (King) of Mysore.
-The main festival is on the last day, and a procession of Goddess Durga seated on a Golden Thrown carried by a large Indian elephant.
+The Dasara festival in Mysuru completed its 400th anniversary in the year 2010.
+The festival commences from a special durbar (royal assembly) by the Maharaja (King) of Mysore.
+The main festival is on the last day, and a procession of Goddess Durga is seated on a Golden Thrown carried by a large Indian elephant.
 This procession is called Jumbo Savari.
 The best time to visit Mysore would probably be the time of Dasara, and it is also the peek season.

 Scams in Mysore